abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/_index.md

 ---
-title: Learn how to deploy PostgreSQL on Arm
+title: Learn how to deploy PostgreSQL on AWS

 description: Deploy a single instance of PostgreSQL and 3-node PostgreSQL through an EC2 instance.